Pearson's long-clawed shrew

 Pearson's long-clawed shrew (Solisorex pearsoni) is a species of mammal in the family Soricidae.
-It is the only species within the genus Solisorex.
-It is endemic to Sri Lanka.
-Its natural habitats are subtropical or tropical dry forests and lowland grasslands.
+It is the only species within the genus Solisorex endemic to Sri Lanka.
 It is threatened by habitat loss.
 It is named after Joseph Pearson FRSE, Director of the Columbo Museum 1910-1933 who found it on 1 January 1924.

 Description

 The head and body together measure 12–13 cm and the tail is 6–7 cm.
 It is dark grayish-brown above, with light tips to the hairs, and paler on the underside.
 The claws of forefeet are long, with the middle claw about 5 mm in length.
 The forefeet are brown in color and the tail is dark brown above and lighter below.

+Distribution

+This species is endemic to the Central Highlands of Sri Lanka.
+It has been recorded from several localities, including Gammaduwa, Riverstern-Knuckles, Nuwara Eliya, Hakgala Strict Natural Reserve, and Nanu Oya.
+Its altitudinal range spans from 1,000 to 2,310 meters above sea level.

+Ecology

+The species inhabits primary tropical montane evergreen forests, specifically within the wet Patana grasslands.
+It is thought to be semi-fossorial (partially burrowing).
+Evidence for this includes the capture of four individuals in long grass, suggesting an affinity for dense ground-level vegetation.